vgteam/vg/README.md

     git clone --recursive https://github.com/vgteam/vg.git
     cd vg

 Then, install VG's dependencies.
-You'll need the protobuf and jansson development libraries installed, and to run the tests you will need `jq`, `bc`, and `rs`, and [`npm` for testing documentation examples](https://github.com/anko/txm)).
+You'll need the protobuf and jansson development libraries installed, and to run the tests you will need `jq`, `bc`, `rs`, `parallel`, and [`npm` for testing documentation examples](https://github.com/anko/txm)).
 On Ubuntu, you should be able to do:

     make get-deps